flatmapit/hl7-view/README.md

 1. Open `index.html` in a web browser (or use the [live site](https://flatmapit.github.io/hl7-view/))
 2. Paste an HL7 message into the input field, or select a message from the "Recent Messages" dropdown
-3. Click "Parse Message" to parse the message and extract documents
+3. **No button needed - parsing is automatic**: The message is parsed immediately when you paste, or automatically 5 seconds after you stop typing.
+There is no "Parse Message" button to click.
-4. Each parsed message is automatically added to your recent messages history (up to 50 messages)
+4. Each parsed message is automatically added to your recent messages history (up to 50 messages) if history is enabled in Settings
 5. View segments in the results panel - click any segment to see detailed field information with HL7 field names
+6. Click on any field value in the input area to highlight the corresponding field in the parsed results
-6. Use the "Pop Out" button in the results panel header to open a full-screen overlay showing all segments and fields at once for easier exploration
+7. Use the "Pop Out" button in the results panel header to open a full-screen overlay showing all segments and fields at once for easier exploration
-7. Use copy icons to copy segments or individual fields to clipboard
+8. Use copy icons to copy segments or individual fields to clipboard
-8. View or download extracted documents from the documents section
+9. View or download extracted documents from the documents section
+10. Access Settings (gear icon in header) to enable/disable message history and encryption

 ## Features